-To his Excellency Sir Francis Bond Head, Knight Commander of the Royal Hanoverian Guelphic Order, Knight of the Prussian Military Order of Merit, Lieut.-Governor of the Province of Upper Canada, &c. &c. &c.
+To His Excellency Sir Franis Bond Head, Knight Commander of the Royal Hanoverian Guelphic Order, Knight of the Prussian Military Order of Merit, Lieut.-Governor of the Province of Upper Canada, &c. &c. &c.

-Address of House of Assembly to Lieut.-Governor.
+Adaress of House of Assembly to Lieut.-Governor.

-WE, His Majesty's dutiful and loyal subjects, the Commons of Upper Canada, in Provincial Parliament assembled, humbly beg leave to inform your Excellency, that we have with deep regret learned that your Excellency has been induced to cause the late Executive Council to tender their resignation to seats in the Council under circumstances which still enabled your Excellency to declare that your estimation of their talents and integrity, as well as your personal regard for them, remained unchanged, and that under the present excited state of public feeling in this colony, occasioned by the recent proceedings between your Excellency and the late Executive Council, and the appointment of a new Council (as appears by the Gazette Extraordinary of Monday 14th March instant) composed of Robert Baldwin Sullivan, John Elmsley, Augustus Baldwin, and William Allan, Esquires, this Hance feel it to be a duty they one alike to this most gracious Majesty, and to the this House feel it to be a duty they owe alike to His most gracious Majesty, and to the people of this Colony, whose representatives they are, to avail themselves of the first opportunity to declare at once to your Excellency the entire want of confidence of this House in the last-mentioned appointments, and deep regret that your Excellency consented to accept the tender of resignation of the late Council, and humbly request your Excellency to take immediate steps to remove the present Council from such their situation.
+WE, His Majesty's dutiful and loyal subjects, the Commons of Upper Canada, in provincial Parliament assembled, humbly beg leave to inform your Excellency, that we have with deep regret learned that your Excellency has been induced to cause the late Executive Council to tender their resignation to seats in the Council under circumstances which still enabled your Excellency to declare that your estimation of their talents and integrity, as well as your personal regard for them remained unchanged, and that under the present excited state of public feeling in this colony, occasioned by the recent proceedings between your Excellency and the late Executive Council, and the appointment of a new Council (as appears by the Gazette Extraordinary of Monday 14th March instant,) composed of Robert Baldwin Sullivan, John Elmsley, Augustus Baldwin, and William Allan, Esquires, this House feel it to be a duty they owe alike to His most gracious Majesty, and to the people of this Colony, whose representatives they are, to avail themselves of the first opportunity to declare at once to your Excellency the entire want of confidence of this House in the last-mentioned appointments, and deep regret that your Excellency consented to accept the tender of resignation of the late Council, and humbly request your Excellency to take immediate steps to remove the present Council from such their situation.